aschaeffer/inexor-rgf-plugin-system-command/README.md

 * Inexor will be a new first-person shooter game which is based on a new octree-based game engine.
 * Inexor focuses on classic gameplay as we've seen in Cube2 or the Quake series.
 * Inexor will be written from ground up new in C++17 and Rust.
-* You can contribute anything you want: code, content, ideas..
+* You can contribute anything you want: code, content, ideas...
 * Inexor and all its content is 100% open source!

 ### About Inexor Reactive Graph Flow